-- Have a blood glucose higher than 25 mmol/L despite increasing insulin
+- Their blood glucose is higher than 25 mmol/L despite increasing insulin.

-- Have persistent ketones or large amounts of ketones in the urine
+- There are persistent ketones or large amounts of ketones in the urine.

-- Become drowsy or confused (make sure carers are aware of this)
+- They become drowsy or confused (make sure carers are aware of this).

-Indications for hospital admission (patients on oral antidiabetics and/or insulin)
+Indications for hospital admission (patients on oral hypoglycaemics and/or insulin)

 Hospital admission should be considered in the following circumstances:

-- Significant ketosis in a type I diabetic despite optimal management and supplementary insulin
+- Significant ketosis in a person with type I diabetes despite optimal management and supplementary insulin.

-- The patient who is unable to manage adjustment of normal diabetes care
+- The patient is unable to manage adjustment of normal diabetes care.

-- Patients who live alone and have no support who may be at risk of slipping into unconsciousness
+- The patient lives alone, has no support and may be at risk of slipping into unconsciousness.

 Further reading & references